isene/hp-41_DSTAT.ROM/README.md

 # hp-41_DSTAT.ROM
-Comprehensive statistical analysis of data sets on the HP-41 calculator
+Comprehensive statistical analysis of data sets on the HP-41 calculator.

+DSTAT is short for Data/STATistical analysis ROM.

 ## HP-41: STATistical analysis galore